xcube-dev/xcube/docs/source/cli/xcube_grid.md

 This indicates we have a resolution of 9.1m at level 12.

-Lets assume we have data cube region with longitude from 0 to 5 degrees and latitudes from 50 to 52.5 degrees.
+Lets assume we have xcube dataset region with longitude from 0 to 5 degrees and latitudes from 50 to 52.5 degrees.
 What is the adjusted bounding box on a fixed Earth grid with the inverse resolution 384?